Online Dual Credit

 If you wish to withdraw, an official withdrawal form must be received by office of Extended Learning at Southwest Baptist University by September 19th for fall semester enrollments, or February 13 for spring semester enrollments.
 If the form is received within these guidelines students will be returned their deposit, minus a $25 processing fee.
 If you wish to withdraw after the aforementioned dates you’ll receive the non punitive grade of W on your transcripts, and you’ll receive no refund.

 Students will be required to obtain the current textbook for the course.
 The college does not provide textbooks for these courses.
 Please contact the Department of Extended Learning (417) 328-1599 if you need assistance finding a textbook.
 You may purchase your text(s) from any source.
-SBU bookstore is located at http://www.sbubookstore.com.
+Please secure your text(s) and have ready before your course begins.
+For your convenience the SBU Bookstore is linked.
+Please reference term "Online" and section "OLDC."

 High school seniors must submit all online dual credit course work on or before the last Monday in April.